benji-pooh/agh-car-football-improved/README.md

 After hitting the ball into the opponent's goal, the match score changes and the points are displayed on the scoreboard at the top of the page.

 ## Link to the project page

-benji-pooh.github.io/carballs/
+-improvements are coming guys
+-i kinda suck at github so hopefully i dont ruin it benji-pooh.github.io/carballs/
 ## Technical description